The Christian life of faith is called the Walk–it is both the Walk of Faith and the Walk with Christ.

 We believers see, in those first few years, a world no wider than the man-sized Cross he died on.
 We may hear in Sermons or read about a Christology that is transcendentally larger than life, that fills the Universe with His presence; we may even become intellectually involved with the idea.
 But as always the Spirit knows best, and until we are ready we are kept as if with blinders on, following His shadow as he walks besides us.

 This is a sufficient way to live in the world for bruised human souls.
-Many people are so damaged by the world–nothing narrows our view like flinching at memories–that a lifetime clinging to Christ is all their earthly mind can tolerate.
+Many people are so damaged by the world–nothing hurts like flinching at memories–that a lifetime clinging to Christ is all their earthly mind can tolerate.

 God, as he promised, is abundant with Grace.
 Many Christians have been called to see deeper into His majesty as they age in years and faith.
 Famous Christians certainly, Billy Graham and Aquinas, but most are anonymous Christians, known only to local communities, sometimes known only to God.
 Many people touched by Jesus lead lives completely devoted to Him truthfully; quietly in shared space, heart uncontained when alone with the Beloved.

 Eventually contemplation of Jesus becomes knowledge of Divine Love.